xwp/wp-customize-posts/readme.md

 ## Description ##

+*This is a feature plugin intended to implement [#34923](https://core.trac.wordpress.org/ticket/34923): Introduce basic content authorship in the Customize.*

 The goal for this plugin is to be able to expose the editing of posts in the Customizer, allowing you to edit post data and postmeta for any number of posts, and preview the changes before saving them for others to see.
 This plugin was birthed out of the Widget Customizer feature-as-plugin project which was merged into WordPress Core in 3.9: as widgets can now be managed in the Customizer, so too should posts be editable in the Customizer as well.

 Did you know that **changing the featured image actually makes the change live even before you save the post**?
 This is this very surprising/unexpected behavior.
 The only way to truly preview a change to a featured image is to use something like Customize Posts.